For: Senior Marketing Executives, Content Strategy Professionals

 Enterprise managers need to drive alignment and content operations efficiency through a comprehensive strategy.

-But there is no generally agreed upon standard, definition or framework for enterprise content strategy.
+But there has been no generally agreed upon standard, definition or framework for enterprise content strategy.
 There are content marketing frameworks, starting with the CMI Content Marketing Framework.
 Content strategy in today’s parlance has evolved from website strategy, and is mostly applied to executing specific content projects.
 For more on this see Kristina Halvorson’s book, Content Strategy for the Web or her summary article in A List Apart, both excellent.
 Another excellent resource is Velocity Partners’ (UK) Content Marketing Strategy Checklist.

 My hope is this starts to expand the discussion beyond content strategy for the web, a content project, or siloed functions.